Yuri Viktorovich Kuznetsov

 Yuri Viktorovich Kuznetsov (Юрий Викторович Кузнецов; 24 August 1946 – 24 January 2020) was a Soviet and Russian military officer who held a number of posts in the Soviet and later Russian Armed Forces, reaching the rank of general-major.
 He served during the Soviet–Afghan War, receiving the title of Hero of the Soviet Union.

 Kuznetsov entered the Soviet Army in 1964, and after studying at the Far Eastern Higher Combined Arms Command School he joined the 217th Guards Airborne Regiment, where he would spend the next several years, rising through the ranks and becoming a battalion commander.
 After further studies at the Frunze Military Academy, he was sent to Afghanistan with the 345th Independent Guards Airborne Regiment.
 He rose to command the regiment during his service during the Soviet–Afghan War, and was awarded the title of Hero of the Soviet Union in 1982.
 After further postings as deputy commander of the 106th Guards Airborne Division, commander of the 8th Guards Motor Rifle Division and deputy commander of the 35th Combined Arms Army, Kuznetsov's final military service was as head of the Far Eastern Higher Combined Arms Command School, before his retirement in 2002.

 With his retirement from military life, Kuznetsov settled in Blagoveshchensk and became active in local government, serving as a deputy in the city and regional dumas, and as an advisor to the deputy governor on the region.
 He had received a number of awards during his career, and on his death in 2020, politicians at the local and national levels paid tribute to his service.

 Early life and career

 Kuznetsov was born into a working-class family on 24 August 1946 in Borzya, then in Chita Oblast in the Soviet Union.
 He graduated from 10 high school classes and joined the Soviet Army in August 1964.
-After graduating from the Far Eastern Higher Combined Arms Command School with a specialisation in command and staff operational-tactical combined arms warfare in 1968, he entered the 217th Guards Airborne Regiment, based at Bolgrad in Odessa Oblast, in the Ukrainian SSR.
+After graduating from the Far Eastern Higher Combined Arms Command School with a specialisation in command and staff operational-tactical combined arms warfare in 1968, he entered the 217th Guards Airborne Regiment, based at Bolhrad in Odesa Oblast, in the Ukrainian SSR.
 He was a member of the Communist Party of the Soviet Union from 1970, and in 1973 completed the Vystrel officer-training course.
 During his time with the 217th Guards Airborne Regiment he rose from the position of a platoon commander to deputy company commander, company commander and finally battalion commander.
 In 1977 he entered the Frunze Military Academy for further studies.